-Broadly, the categories of abuse can be grouped into: (i) exclusionary abuses (where a dominant company strategically seeks to exclude its rivals and thereby restricts competition); and (ii) exploitative abuses (where a dominant firm uses its market power to extract rents from consumers).
-Exclusionary abuses are by far the most common type of abuse.
+Broadly, the categories of abuse can be grouped into (i) exclusionary abuses (where a dominant company strategically seeks to exclude its rivals and thereby restricts competition), and (ii) exploitative abuses (where a dominant firm uses its market power to extract rents from consumers).
+Exclusionary abuses are by far the most common type of abuse (although the Commission has recently begun to pursue more exploitative abuse cases).

 The definition of abuse has largely grown out of the case law and been fleshed out in the Guidance Paper.
-The classic formulation of an abuse is behaviour that 'which, through recourse to methods different from those which condition normal competition in products or services on the basis of the transactions of commercial operator, has the effect of hindering the maintenance of the degree of competition still existing in the market or the growth of that competition' (Hoffmann-La Roche, paragraph 91).
+The classic formulation of an abuse is behaviour 'which, through recourse to methods different from those which condition normal competition in products or services on the basis of the transactions of commercial operator, has the effect of hindering the maintenance of the degree of competition still existing in the market or the growth of that competition' (Hoffmann-La Roche, paragraph 91).

 But not all conduct that affects rivals is anticompetitive.
-Competition on the merits, by definition, may lead to the 'departure from the market or the marginalisation of competitors that are less efficient' (Case C-209/10 Post Danmark I ECLI:EU:C:2012:172, paragraph 22).
-The challenge for agencies and undertakings alike in article 102 TFEU cases is therefore to distinguish between abusive conduct and vigorous competition on the merits.
+Competition on the merits, by definition, may lead to the 'departure from the market or the marginalisation of competitors that are less efficient' (Case C-209/10 Post Danmark I ECLI:EU:C:2012:172 (Post Danmark I), paragraph 22, Case C-413 Intel EU:C:2017:632 (Intel), paragraph 134).
+The challenge for agencies and undertakings alike in article 102 of the TFEU cases is therefore to distinguish between abusive conduct and vigorous competition on the merits.